EgorLeMeilleur/face_alignment_test/README.md

 This project implements a face alignment algorithm for detecting 68 facial landmarks on a human face using modern deep learning techniques.
 The approach is built with PyTorch Lightning and leverages `timm` for model backbones.

+## Report

+`experiments_report.pdf` contains all the information about the experiments performed: the architectures used, all the results, etc.

 ## Requirements

 Install all required packages via `requirements.txt`: